 Week 5 Pregnancy Tip: Focus on Folic Acid

-In addition to vitamin supplementation, folic acid is also found in of the foods you’re already eating.
+In addition to vitamin supplementation, folic acid is also found in many of the foods you’re already eating.
 It’s added as a supplement to most fortified breads, cereals, and pastas.
-It occurs naturally in foods such as:
+It also occurs naturally in foods such as:

 - egg yolks

 Still, it’s difficult to get the recommended amount of folic acid from a healthy diet alone.
 For this reason, continue to take a daily vitamin supplement containing folic acid throughout your pregnancy (1,3).